 An actor who became an enduring symbol of alien otherness and teenage longing for a generation through his breakout role in the cult series *Roswell*.

-Jason Behr's career is a study in the power of a single, perfectly cast role to define a performer in the cultural memory.
-Before he was Max Evans, the brooding, protective alien high schooler in *Roswell*, Behr was a working actor with guest spots on 90s staples like *Step by Step* and *Buffy the Vampire Slayer*.
-But it was *Roswell* that captured the zeitgeist of late-90s teen drama, blending sci-fi mystery with intense romanticism.
-Behr's performance was the anchor—quiet, soulful, and conveying a profound sense of isolation that resonated with viewers.
-The show's three-season run cemented his status as a heartthrob of the genre.
-Post-*Roswell*, he deliberately stepped away from the spotlight, choosing selective film roles like the American remake of *The Grudge* over a pursuit of mainstream fame.
-His later work, including a turn on the series *Breakout Kings*, showed a more rugged, mature side, but for fans, he remains forever linked to the dusty roads of New Mexico and a story of love from another world.
+Jason Behr played Max Evans, the brooding alien high schooler in *Roswell*.
+Before that role, he worked guest spots on 90s staples like *Step by Step* and *Buffy the Vampire Slayer*. *Roswell* captured the late-90s teen drama zeitgeist, blending sci-fi mystery with intense romanticism.
+Behr's performance anchored the show—quiet, soulful, conveying profound isolation.
+The three-season run established him as a heartthrob of the genre.
+Post-*Roswell*, he stepped away from the spotlight, choosing selective film roles like the American remake of *The Grudge*.
+Later work, including a turn on *Breakout Kings*, showed a more rugged side, but fans forever link him to the dusty roads of New Mexico.

 1965–1980